awsdocs/amazon-ec2-user-guide-windows/doc_source/connecting_to_windows_instance.md

 Session Manager is a fully\-managed AWS Systems Manager capability for managing your Amazon EC2 instances through an interactive, one\-click, browser\-based shell, or through the AWS CLI\.
 You can use Session Manager to start a session with an instance in your account\.
 After the session is started, you can run PowerShell commands as you would for any other connection type\.
 For more information about Session Manager, see [AWS Systems Manager Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html) in the *AWS Systems Manager User Guide*\.

 Before attempting to connect to an instance using Session Manager, ensure that the necessary setup steps have been completed\.
-For more information, see [Getting Started with Session Manager\.](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-getting-started.html)
+For more information, see [Setting up Session Manager\.](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-getting-started.html)

 **To connect to a Windows instance using Session Manager on the Amazon EC2 console**